Sunday 13 October 1940

 The other coincidences are even more deadly.
 Londoners have seen the underground subway system as a secure series of shelters during the Blitz.
 However... not necessarily.
 There are numerous incidents tonight of bombs blasting through the surface and causing deaths and other casualties in these supposedly secure settings.

-European Air Operations: RAF Bomber Command focus on the German-held ports, including the Mole at Zeebrugge, Domburg Harbour, Kiel and Wilhelmshaven.
+European Air Operations: RAF Bomber Command focuses on the German-held ports, including the Mole at Zeebrugge, Domburg Harbour, Kiel, and Wilhelmshaven.
 Other targets include the Krupps factory at Essen and oil installations at Duisberg and Gelsenkirchen.
 A total of 125 bombers are in action.

 The Tirpitz, well along in its construction, remains a sort of tar baby for the RAF (as it will be throughout the war).
 Once again, RAF Bomber Command sends a group of bombers to attack it.
 Only four Hampden bombers actually attack due to poor weather.
 If one calculates the sum total of British attempts to sink the Tirpitz and balances that against the effort to build her, the scale likely would tilt decisively in the German battleship's favor.